Earl of Clanricarde

-His younger son, the ninth Earl (who succeeded his elder brother Richard), fought in the army of James II of England (VII of Scotland), was created by him Baron Bourke of Bophin, and was taken prisoner at the Battle of Aughrim in 1691.
+His younger son, the ninth Earl (who succeeded his elder brother Richard), fought in the army of James II of England (VII of Scotland), was created by him as Baron Bourke of Bophin in 1689, deriving the title from Lough Bofin in Connemara, County Galway.
+He was taken prisoner at the Battle of Aughrim in 1691.
 He was outlawed and attainted with his estates forfeited.
 However, in 1701, Lord Clanricarde was acquitted by Act of Parliament and restored to his estates.
 His grandson, the eleventh Earl, assumed the ancient surname of de Burgh in lieu of Burke (or Bourke).
 His eldest son, the twelfth Earl, was created Marquess of Clanricarde in the Peerage of Ireland in 1789.
 He was childless and on his death the marquessate became extinct.
 He was succeeded in the other titles by his younger brother, the thirteenth Earl.
 He was a general in the British Army.
-Lord Clanricarde was elected as one of the 28 original Irish Representative Peers in 1800.
+Lord Clanricarde was elected as one of the 28 original Irish representative peer in 1800.
 The same year, he was created Earl of Clanricarde (second creation) in the Peerage of Ireland, with remainder, failing male issue of his own, to his daughters Lady Hester Catherine de Burgh (wife of Howe Browne, 2nd Marquess of Sligo) and Lady Emily de Burgh, and the heirs male of their bodies according to priority of birth.